 - renewable energy technologies – eg solar panels or wind turbines

 The process of stage payments means that once your mortgage is approved you can draw down finance, usually in four stages.
 It is normal for the lender to insist that each stage is checked by a registered surveyor before the money is released and it is your responsibility to pay the surveyor.
 Buildstore have pioneered the Accelerator mortgage which makes finance available before each stage of the work rather than on its completion.

 Most lenders will want to see drawings of your proposed house and evidence that you have obtained planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
 Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
-See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning Permission .
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning.

 With most types of domestic self build you can claim back the VATValue added tax can, to a large extent, be reclaimed on self build. see the page on VAT on building materials at the end of the job.
 However there are several exceptions (such as a granny flat) and it pays to read the HM Revenue and Customs guidance notes on this.

 Warranties and Insurances

 Self build warranties are a form of insurance which cover the building, usually for the first ten years of its life after completion.
 There is a good article explaining how they work on the Homebuilding & Renovating site.